Xuhui Runway Park

 In Shanghai, at the 2019 GreenBuild China Conference, Xuhui Runway Park was recognized by USGBC as the first SITES Gold-certification in mainland China.

-“People will take off from this new runway to a better life tomorrow,” says Dou Zhang, ASLA, PLA, LEED AP BD+C, SITES AP, director of Sasaki’s Shanghai Office.
+“People will take off from this new runway to a better life tomorrow,” says Dou Zhang, ASLA, PLA, LEED AP BD+C, SITES AP, co-director of Sasaki’s Shanghai Office.
 “We’re honored to have received this recognition from USGBC.”

 The Chongli Taizicheng Resort received Leadership in Energy and Environmental Design (LEED) for Cities platinum-level pre-certification, and is expected to be officially certified in 2020.
 The Chongli Taizicheng Resort is the first cultural tourism project in the world to receive LEED for Cities platinum pre-certification in the planning and design category.